fembuelita/cpst342-fall-2019/assignments/unit-3/converting-your-website-into-a-web-app.md

 1. The user has the ability to flush the tracking storage via a button on that page
 1. A README.md or README.txt is supplied that notes anything requested in this document and lists team member names
 1. MomentJS is imported using NPM
-1. JS and SASS are both built/compiled using Gulp
+1. JS and SASS are both built/compiled using Gulp and Webpack
 1. A single JS file is produced and imported to replace `momentjs` and `app.js`
 1. (Optional 10 points extra credit) connect Bootstrap to your build process and have a single stylesheet to import as well as a single JS file for everything, instead of 1 CSS + 1 JS for bootstrap & 1 CSS + 1 JS for your custom app portion.
+1. Cite your sources in your README and JS/HTML/CSS source files.